limchengwei/Piano-or-LEDs-with-8-MCP23017/README.md

 For this PCB, we will use the CH340 USB to TTL converter for power.
 The left of the PCB is 0V.

 For this coding project, we will use the Adafruit_MCP23017 library, which is available on the Arduino IDE.
+There are 2 Arduino projects.

-For the LED barf circuit, we will blink the LEDs with blink without delay, using the millis() function.
+For the LED bar circuit, we will blink the LEDs with blink without delay, using the millis() function.
+We will need 8 of them.
+It is used to check whether the MCP23017 are working.

-Each piano circuit consist of 12 keys C to B sharp.
+For the piano circuit, each PCB consists of 12 keys C to B sharp.
 We will need 8 of them to create C0 to B7.

-Please upload the Arduino code

 Once again, I would like to thank JLCPCB for sponsoring this project.
 Please order your PCB at https://jlcpcb.com/RAT.